alexmaco/rust-workshop/THREADS.md

 `Sync` basic idea:

 - a `Vec` is not threadsafe:
-  - i.e. it is _not_ safe to mutate it from 2 threads
+  - i.e. it is _not_ safe to `push` or `pop` from 2 threads
-  - so it is not safe to have 2 `&mut` references to it
-  - (but it is ok to have many shared references, readonly access is safe)
+  - but it is ok to have many shared references, readonly iteration is safe
 - the compiler infers that `Vec` is not `Sync` (i.e. `Vec<T>: !Sync`)
   - the compiler does not allow mutable access from more than one thread
 - Some basic types are `Sync` and therefore safe